 distributor does not receive a copy of the manifest with the signature of the

-owner or operator of the designated facility within 35 days of the date the
+owner or operator of the designated facility within 35 calendar days of the

 transporter, the reverse distributor shall contact the transporter or the owner